maestrano/maestrano-php/README.md

 ### Configuration

-There is several ways to configure Maestrano.
-You can either use our developer platform, load config files or at runtime using an associative array.
-Maestrano configuration is flexible and you can combine any of those methods to configure the app.

-#### Via the developer platform (Recommended)

 The [developer platform](https://dev-platform.maestrano.com) is the easiest way to configure Maestrano.
-The only actions needed from your part is to create your application and environments on the developer platform and to create a config file.
-The framework will then contact the developer platform and retrieve the marketplaces configuration for your app environment.
+The only actions needed from your part is to create your application and environments on the developer platform and to create a config file or use environment variable to configure the SDK.
+The SDK will then contact the developer platform and retrieve the marketplaces configuration for your app environment.

 A `dev-platform.json` config file is loaded using:
 ```php